shapeshed/shapeshed.com/content/posts/illustrator_101_guides_and_smart_guides.md

-{
-  "slug": "illustrator-101-guides-and-smart-guides",
-  "title": "Illustrator 101 - Guides and Smart Guides", "date": "2008-04-26T00:00:00+01:00",
++++
+date = "2008-04-26T00:00:00+01:00"
-  "description": "Guides help you to line control objects and paths easily in Illustrator.
-Here's a short overview of the options and how Smart Guides can take it a step further.", "tags": [
+description = "Guides help you to line control objects and paths easily in Illustrator.
+Here's a short overview of the options and how Smart Guides can take it a step further." slug = "illustrator-101-guides-and-smart-guides" tags = ["Illustrator 101", "Illustrator", "Design"] title = "Illustrator 101 - Guides and Smart Guides"

-    "Illustrator 101",
-    "Illustrator",
-    "Design"
-  ]
-}
++++

 ## Basic Guides